 The Realities of Parenthood Via Egg Donation: Will the Baby Feel Like Mine?

-For intended mothers needing an egg, an embryo is created from the donated ovum and the sperm of her partner or a donor and implanted into her uterus, allowing her to carry the child – although not genetically linked – herself.
-If two men are the intended parents, each can donate his sperm for potential use, but neither may have a personal connection to the egg donor.
+For intended mothers needing an egg, an embryo is created from the donated ovum and the sperm of her partner or a donor and implanted into her uterus, allowing her to carry the child- although not genetically linked–herself.
+If two men are the intended parents, each can donate his sperm for potential use, but neither may have a genetic connection to the egg donor.

 Using a donor egg can lead to some deep questions about the genetic link between intended parents and children and how much it really matters when it comes to forming lasting bonds.
 Other common concerns are how to talk to your children about their nontraditional birth story and the fears of how they may respond to that story.
 You may also wonder about the relationship between the egg donor and child.

 Love is the most important thing a child needs to thrive.
 The love that you will provide your child, whether born of donated genetics or not, is what will help your child prosper.
 In many cases, the love for a child born of nontraditional routes may be even stronger than traditional routes given that the road to get that child was longer.
 Children born of any form of assisted reproductive technology (ART) are never the result of an unplanned or accidental pregnancy and are always born out of deep desire and intention.
-In these cases, you form a deep connection to your child long before he or she is even conceived.
+In these cases, you form a deep connection to your child long before conception.

 If you’re a woman accepting an egg, the most important thing to remember is that undue stress around the time of your embryo transfer may impact the likelihood of a positive result.
 Take your time and consider your feelings and emotions about donated genetics in their entirety before you start your in vitro fertilization cycle.